Case Study: The “Sugar Daddy” Abuser

 An In-Depth Look into Keystone’s Elder Financial Abuse Case: The “Sugar Daddy” Abuser

 It had been a tough year for the 78-year-old man.
 His longtime partner had filed for divorce.
 The prestigious job he had held for a number of years no longer needed his services.
-He was terrified about being alone.
+And he was terrified of being alone.
 As he sunk into the depths of depression, this once-cautious man began acting impulsively and erratically.

 Desperate for companionship, the decedent had started frequenting a dating website that connects wealthy “sugar daddies” with “sugar babies.”
-Sugar babies refer to men or women who are looking to enter into financial agreements, where intimacy and friendship are traded for money and gifts, with wealthy older men, or sugar daddies.
-The decedent’s dangerous pastime had led to a string of encounters with men who openly took advantage of him, conning him out of thousands of dollars and robbing him of his dignity.
+Sugar babies refer to men or women who are looking to enter into financial agreements with wealthy older individuals where intimacy and friendship are traded for money and gifts.
+The decedent’s dangerous pastime had led to a string of encounters with younger men who openly took advantage of him, conning him out of thousands of dollars and robbing him of his dignity.

-The decedent’s most recent sugar baby had wanted even more.
+The decedent’s most recent sugar baby had wanted even more that his past lovers.
 Just a few months after meeting the decedent, the young man demanded that the decedent change his trust to make him the sole beneficiary and trustee.
-The actions would nullify the decedent’s previous trust, which had left the entirety of the decedent’s assets to Keystone’s clients.
+The actions would nullify the decedent’s previous trust from which all assets were supposed to pass to Keystone’s clients.

 Clear and Convincing Evidence

-When deciding whether to take a case like this, attorneys have to determine whether sufficient grounds for contesting the trust exist.
+When deciding whether to take a case such as this one, attorneys have to determine whether sufficient grounds for contesting the trust exist.

-On the surface, the facts appeared weak and it was unclear whether it would be possible for the clients to contest the trust and win.
-Not only did they no longer have a relational connection with the decedent due to the decedent’s recent divorce from the brother/uncle of Keystone’s clients, but there was no obvious evidence that the decedent was suffering from cognitive impairment at the time the new trust was signed.
+On the surface, the facts appeared weak, and it was unclear whether it would be possible for the clients to contest the trust and win.
+Not only did they no longer have a relational connection with the decedent due to the decedent’s recent divorce from their brother/uncle, but there was no evidence to suggest the decedent had been suffering from cognitive impairment at the time he signed the new trust.
 To make matters worse, the new trust was prepared by a highly reputable law firm.
 These facts made for an uphill battle.

 But when the evidence is clear and convincing, a favorable outcome is possible.